arinasobhan/moonlit-copy-/README.md

 #  Moonlit Lagoon Hotel - Hotel Management System

 ## Introduction of Web Application
-The Hotel Booking System is a web application designed to streamline hotel management and reservation processes, built using the Laravel framework and its Model-View-Controller (MVC) architecture.
-The system integrates CRUD (Create, Read, Update, Delete) operations to manage essential functionalities such as user profiles, hotel rooms, bookings, reviews, and payments.
-Laravel’s powerful routing system connects the models, views, and controllers, ensuring smooth data flow and business logic execution.
-This structured approach enables efficient management of hotel operations while enhancing user interaction with secure and scalable backend processes.

 ## Objectives of Web Application
 The objectives of this Hotel Management System are: